dbasch/dogecoin-paper-wallet/README.md

 # dogecoin-paper-wallet

-Generate a Dogecoin paper wallet offline, without the need for a browser.
+Generate a Dogecoin paper wallet offline, from the command line of your terminal.

 ## Usage

-lein run
+First, install [leiningen](http://leiningen.org/) if you don't have it.
+Then type:

+`lein run`

 The program will print out a private key and a public dogecoin address, and a wallet.png file that you can send to your printer (hopefully not connected to the internet).